4d/docs/website/translated_docs/pt/FormEditor/macros.md

 This menu is built upon the `formMacros.json` [macro definition file(s)](#location-of-macros).
 Macro items are sorted in alphabetical order.

-When macros exist at both the project and component levels, the following order is applied:

-1. project macros
-2. component macros

 This menu can be called in an empty area or a selection in the form.
 Selected object are passed to `$editor.currentSelection` or `$editor.target` in the [`onInvoke`](#oninvoke) function of the macro.

 A single macro can execute several operations.
 If selected, the **Undo** feature of the Form editor can be used to reverse macro operations globally.